Give 1 book. Get 36. Really? #BookExchange

 Another beneficiary is Facebook : the more time you spend on Facebook, the richer Mark Z and his socially-conscious shareholders get.
 (If you have a social media addiction, we help with that through our Digital Detox Workshop).

-So there are some folks out there who benefit.
+So there are some folks out there who benefit from this Facebook book exchange.
 We do have a motive now.
 But it could just as easily be someone’s idea of a joke.
 Like an arsonist thinks lighting fires is fun, someone just gets tickled by seeing gullible universe-believers fail at basic math.
 They’re cracking up as you charge your credit card and send books off to strangers.

 They must get a kick out of knowing their prank is now on a multi-million dollar scale and continues to grow.
 And nobody is calling the cops because there is no visible perpetrator or motive.
 The scale of individual loss is small.
 It is your trusted friend sharing this message on fb.
 “She doesn’t mean to cheat me,” Pansy says to herself.
 So the victims voluntarily give their money away, and look to the sky for a 35X return.

-Oh, and that number 36?
-It came out of nowhere.
+Oh, and that number “36”?
+It’s random.
 There is no logic or science behind it.
 It’s just a figment of someone’s imagination.
 It could just as easily be 2 or 49.
 The creator of this scam had to come up with a nice sounding number and 36 has a nice ring.

 So are 35 people getting scammed each time?
 Not really.
 Let us assume five people sign up for the book exchange, and each gifts the other a book.
 It can look all neat and pretty like this: